EliasOenal/verity/doc/backlog.md

 - Implement post groups, e.g. hash tags
 - QR codes for adding / subscribing to local friends

+# Release Features for Full Nodes
+- Activate Store pruning
+- Dynamically determine minimum challenge difficulty and enforce it
+- Fix any regularly executed code (e.g. network requests) that scales O(n) with the number of Cubes

 # Other global TODOs
 ...?